Easy Shami Kebabs

 1. Start by adding the meat, chana dal (split chickpeas), whole spices, and a small amount of water to a pressure cooker.
 Cook for about 20 minutes, or until the meat is very tender and most of the moisture has evaporated.

 2. Transfer the cooked mixture to a large bowl.
 Using a heavy spoon or wooden spatula, mash the mixture until smooth — or pulse it in a food processor for a finer texture.
-Let it cool slightly.
+Let it cool down.

 3. Add egg and chopped coriander, mix with hands until well combined.